 "Efficacy always dictates the doctor's choice of procedure or method," Jon notes.
 "It's critical to gain feedback from the people who will actually use your product," he says.
 Whether it's less invasive biopsy procedures or simple changes that make a tissue closing easier, considering the doctor as well as the patient helps optimize product design, Jon adds.
 "If an easier way is just as effective, there is opportunity for companies to make a difference.
 If a drug is as effective taken orally versus intravenously, the doctor will probably choose a pill -- if it's available."

-Jon is currently on the boards of USVP portfolio companies Articulinx, Inari Medical, Omada Health, OncoMed (Nasdaq: OMED), and Sequent Medical; he is active with USVP's investment in Ascenta.
-Jon is also a board member for the National Venture Capital Association (NVCA).
+Jon is currently on the boards of USVP portfolio companies Articulinx, Cleave Biosciences, eFFECTOR Therapeutics, Inari Medical, Omada Health, OncoMed (Nasdaq: OMED), and Sequent Medical; he is active with USVP's investment in Castlight Health (Nasdaq: CSLT).
+Jon is a former board member for the National Venture Capital Association (NVCA).

 Jon maintains relationships with leading medical schools on both coasts and enjoys helping entrepreneurs make meaningful connections.
 He helps entrepreneurs connect with leading specialists to gain input on product design issues.